-The Group complies with the Guidelines for the Prevention of Bribery of Foreign Public Officials established by the Ministry of Economy, Trade and Industry and formulated its own Policy on the Prevention of Bribery of Foreign Public Officials, which can be found on the Group website.
+The Group also complies with the Guidelines for the Prevention of Bribery of Foreign Public Officials established by the Ministry of Economy, Trade and Industry, and has formulated its own Policy on Anti-Bribery of Foreign Public Officials, which can be found on the Group website.

 In accordance with this policy, the Group formulated the Regulations on the Prevention of Bribery of Foreign Public Officials and the Anti-Bribery Guidelines and has established specific internal procedures relating to the provision of entertainment, gifts, invitations, and donations to foreign public officials and the use of agencies and so on.
-The Group also conducts periodic training on the prevention of bribery for officers and employees in overseas business units.